SureStacks/AzureAssess/README.md

 * Permission to read the data on the identities you want to collect included the permission to read reports as the last signing requires it:  "Global Reader".
 * Last Sign-ins to Azure are collected trough log analytics: read on the log analytics recivieng Sign-in logs, Service principal sign-in logs and managed identities sign-in logs is needed both for interactive and non interactive.

+⚠️ The script currently doesn't support nested management groups (i.e. collecting from the root management group).
+To circumvent the limitation you can provide multiple management group names while collecting data.
+The module expects that management groups to have subscriptions.

 To collect data you can follow the bellow script

 ```powershell